Short-Snips/Snips_contribution/README.md

-## About us
+## About

 This Open source project is created with the intention of creating one stop solution to study and revise Data Structures and Algorithms concepts and questions.

-Students can visit our [website](https://short-snips.github.io/Snips_contribution/) to get more structured view of the snippets. we advice students to open issues for the unavailable snippets. we can add required snippets or you can help others by contibuting on the issue.
+Students can visit our [website](https://short-snips.github.io/Snips_contribution/) to get more structured view of the snippets. we advice students to open issues for the unavailable snippets. we can add required snippets or you can help others by contributing on the issue.

 Thank you 😄